KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 ## 11. Clarificatory Self-Correction

-Some earlier Zenetist passages may now be read as overly broad in their use of **fractal** language.
+Some earlier Zenetist passages may now be read as overly broad in their employment of **fractal** language.
 This does not invalidate their intent, but it does call for a more precise reading.

 Where earlier writing spoke loosely of:

-- “fractal revelation”
+- "fractal revelation"
-- “fractal gods”
+- "fractal gods"
-- “terminal fractals”
+- "terminal fractals"
-- “emanated archetypes”
+- "emanated archetypes"

 the refined interpretation should generally move toward: